-Mental illnesses, such as schizophrenia and bipolar disorder, and dementia (memory loss that is often coupled with communication and comprehension difficulties) put an individual at a greater risk for hypothermia.
-With impaired mental judgment, individuals may not think to dress appropriately for cold weather.
-They also may not realize they are cold and may stay outside in cold temperatures for too long.
+Mental illnesses, such as schizophrenia and bipolar disorder, put you at a greater risk for hypothermia.
+Dementia, or memory loss that often occurs with communication and comprehension difficulties, can also increase the risk of hypothermia.
+People with impaired mental judgment may not dress appropriately for cold weather.
+They also may not realize they’re cold and may stay outside in cold temperatures for too long.

 Alcohol and Drug Use

-Alcohol or drug use can also impair an individual’s judgment toward the cold.
-These individuals are also more likely to pass out, which can occur outside in dangerously cold weather.
+Alcohol or drug use can also impair your judgment about the cold.
+You’re also more likely to lose consciousness, which can occur outside in dangerously cold weather.
 Alcohol is especially dangerous because it gives the false impression of warming the insides.
 In reality, it causes the blood vessels to expand and the skin to lose more heat.